ahmadawais/awesome-random-stuff/readme.md

+### May 26, 2020
+- [Untools](https://untools.co/) - Collection of thinking tools and frameworks to help you solve problems, make decisions and understand systems.
 ### May 25, 2020
 - [Buttons Inspiration](https://www.chargebee.com/pricing/?ref=navbar) - I like the buttons design on this site.
 - [tailblocks](https://mertjf.github.io/tailblocks/) - Ready-to-use Tailwind CSS blocks.